LESSON 2 OF 6

 What is an API?

-Standing for application programming interface, an API is a part of a database or server that allows a user to request and send information.
+Application Programming Interface, or API is a part of a database or server that allows a user to request and send information.
 For instance, The Weather Channel allows developers to access forecasts as data.
 Thus, different programs and applications (such as the iPhone Weather app) can retrieve this data through requests.

 Icon of a museum

-The Museum System
+The Museum System (TMS)

 The primary source of data, TMS consists of information manually inputted by museum staff.